retched/ZC-USPSRestful/README.md

 ### What is the min/max box for?

-**NEW** The original USPS WebTools had a way to clamp the different modules based on the weight of each order.
+The original USPS WebTools had a way to clamp the different modules based on the weight of each order.
 You would put two values into those boxes and then the rate for that method would be offered if the total weight of the order fell between those two numbers.
 This is completely optional to use and should be left alone to its defaults if you're not actively using them. (**NOTE:** The number entered here will be converted into pounds, so if you're using kilograms as your standard, enter the amount in kilograms here.
 If you're using pounds, enter pounds here.)

 ### Does this module use the Length, Width, and Height boxes of ZC 2.0.0+?